 Individuals who wish to commence a summary conviction appeal should contact the nearest Local Registrar’s office.

-Matters that have been decided at the Court of Queen’s Bench may be appealed to the Court of Appeal.
-This includes summary conviction matters where the Court of Queen’s Bench has heard the appeal and a party to the case wishes to appeal further.
+Matters that have been decided at the Court of King’s Bench may be appealed to the Court of Appeal.
+This includes summary conviction matters where the Court of King’s Bench has heard the appeal and a party to the case wishes to appeal further.

-If a person wishes to appeal a Queen’s Bench decision, they must contact the Saskatchewan Court of Appeal.
+If a person wishes to appeal a King’s Bench decision, they must contact the Court of Appeal for Saskatchewan.